 Although they may seem like entirely different beasts, the primary distinction between DSLR and Mirrorless cameras is how they operate.
 Both are designed to achieve the same purpose: to take a photograph—the main differences are in the mechanics.

-Similar to vehicles, you can think of a DSLR as a gas-powered classic 1967 Corvette Stingray (okay, they’re not that old) and a Mirrorless as an electric-powered Tesla.
+Similar to vehicles, you can think of a DSLR as a gas-powered vehicle and a Mirrorless as an electric-powered one.
 They’re both cars and function similarly.
 Besides personal preferences, one isn’t necessarily better than the other to travel from Point A to Point B. You’ll get to your destination as long as either doesn’t break down along the way.

 When it comes to choosing which type of camera is right for you, there are some stand-out features and functionality you will need to consider.
 Some may be relevant to your needs, and some not.
 You won’t necessarily get better pictures with a newer mirrorless camera, but they can be more intuitive and user-friendly, which translates into more fun behind the lens.